Mike Gorman: Personal life

 Gorman has been married twice, having a daughter, Kristen, from his first marriage.
-He has been married to his second wife, Teri, since 1988; the two met while she had been a television stage manager for college basketball games and Gorman had been calling Big East basketball games.
+He has been married to his second wife, Teri (nee Schindler), since 1988; the two met while she had been a television stage manager for college basketball games and Gorman had been calling Big East basketball games.
 Gorman's wife would go on to produce Big East basketball broadcasts, with the two of them collaborating on editing game highlights.
 They lived in an 85th Street apartment in the Manhattan borough of New York City while she had been working for the WNBA, before eventually moving to South Salem, New York.
 As of 2019, Gorman and his wife resided in a penthouse apartment nearby TD Garden.
 Since retirement Gorman has enjoyed a quiet life reading books, fishing and continuing to watch Celtics games.
 He has also made his acting debut serving as a special guest in the play Nassim.

 Gorman's typical gameday routine included exercising for one hour and taking a nap for half an hour prior to the game.
 In 2023, he suffered a sudden detached retina while having lunch that resulted in him temporarily losing sight in one eye; the injury would have resulted in permanent blindness had he not been operated on within 48 hours.
 The surgery resulted in him briefly calling Celtics games with an eye patch, and contributed to his decision to retire after the 2023–24 season.